maxmetcalf12/vanilla-rails/README.md

 ## Decisions
 * Use webpacker for Javascript packages
 * Use turbolinks
-* Use the default asset pipeline for CSS compiling
+* Use webpacker for css and Tailwind CSS
-* Use StimulusJS as default javascript framework
+* Use AlpineJS as default javascript framework

 ## Scaffold
-This example adds a single scaffold for Article with name:string We use ActionText to add rich content to this model
+This example adds a single scaffold for Person with first_name, last_name, and email -- just to show how forms should work.
+We use ActionText to add rich content to this model